Originally posted 04/12/2012

 Essence Music Festival

-It’s been 22 years since I attended the Essence Music Festival that would ultimately change my life.
+It’s been 22 years since I attended the Essence Music Festival which ultimately changed my life.
 The year was 1997 and the empowerment seminars were just that, empowering.

 Twenty-five years later the Essence Festival is still all that and a bag of chips, but for me, the 1997 festival will go down in my memoir as that pivotal moment when I first decided it was my time to get on stage.